anagainaru/ReproducibilityInitiative/2020_sc/README.md

 **Machine configuration**

-We run the application on a Haswell platform composed of a server with two Intel Xeon E5-2680v3 processors (12 core @ 2,5 GHz) and 100GB main memory.
+We run the application on a 256-thread Knights
+Landing Intel Processor (Xeon Phi 7230, 1.30GHz, Quadrant/Cache mode) with 96GB of main memory.

 ## Input data
 The repo contains the results for the following inputs from the DND dataset